GR20 Hiking Guide: All You Need to Know About the Toughest Trek in Europe

 The next two days flowed much faster, as the trail became less steep and had more runnable sections.
 After stopping at Col de Verde for lunch on day three, we climbed a couple thousand feet up to Punta della Cappella, which was the beginning of our favorite ridge of the trip.
 That night we stopped at Usciolu Refuge, a busy yet smaller hut with a sunny deck to relax on.

 The last morning started with a seven-mile downhill before a sharp climb up to Bocca Stazzunara, the last notable col of the trip.
 The final twenty miles are a rolling downhill with a net 5,000-foot loss to Conca, but they aren’t as easy as it sounds.
-With tired legs, we sauntered through the final section, trying not to explode our quads while soaking up the final miles of the trail.
+With tired legs, we sauntered through the final section, trying not to explode our quads while soaking up the final miles of the hiking trail.

 We arrived in Conca in the late afternoon and were surprised by how quiet it was.
 Other than Gite de la Tonnelle, where most hikers spend the night, amenities are scarce.
 In that sense, it would be more fun to finish in Calenzana, which has a collection of restaurants, hotels, and a buzz around the town.